jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - sleep_time_hour_integer
         )

-  and the terminal shows all tests are still green
+  and the test still passes

 * I remove the parts of ``duration`` that are no longer used and rename ``process`` to something more descriptive